ksev/txtdist/README.md

 # txtdist
 A library for mesuring the distance between two strings.

-Currently has the Damerau-Levenschtein algorithm, so only one function.
+Currently has the Damerau-Levenschtein and Levenschtein algorithm, so only two functions.

 ```rust
 extern crate txtdist;